Your first glimpse of the college experience

 (5 weeks credit)

-The High School Summer Scholars Program gives current juniors in high school an opportunity to enroll in undergraduate courses for credit.
-Select from a range of stimulating introductory courses in humanities, math, sciences, and social sciences.
-This program is ideal for students who want to earn college credit, challenge themselves academically and explore courses in a specific major or subject.
+Our residential High School Summer Scholars Program gives rising high school seniors an opportunity to enroll in one or two undergraduate courses for credit and study alongside undergraduates.
+Select from a range of stimulating introductory courses in humanities, math, natural sciences, and social sciences.
+This program is ideal for students who want to earn college credit, challenge themselves academically, and explore courses in a specific major or subject.

 High School Summer Institutes